aixoss/aix-puppet/README.md

    By default 'force is set to 'no', meaning all previous downloads are kept and reused, this can spare a lot of time. <br>
  You'll find samples of suma downloads into ./examples/init.pp.<br>
+ ##### Parameters
+ - <b>provider</b> : this parameter is not mandatory, if mentioned it needs to contain name of the provider implementing the 'download' custom type, therefore the value needs to be : <b>suma</b>.
+ - <b>ensure</b> : to control flow of execution, this parameter can take two values, either
+  <b>present</b> or <b>absent</b>.
+By default <b>present</b> is assumed.
+  If set the <b>present</b>, suma command will be attempted so that what is set into parameters is performed : suma downloads accrding to prameters values. <br> If set to <b>absent</b>, result of previous <b>present</b> run is clean : NIM lpp_source resource is cleaned, and results of suma downloads is removed from disks.
+ - <b>name</b> : not a mandatory property if you have only one 'download' clause in ./manifests/init.pp.
+Otherwise (multiple 'download' clauses), this property is necessary
+   to uniquely identify the suma download to be performed : you can have several 'download' clauses in ./manifests/init.pp, each of them being uniquely identified.
+ - <b>root</b> : root directory to store results of suma download.
+This root directory should reside on a file system separated from the one which hosts the system itself, and preferably different from /tmp.
+   This root directory needs to be large enough to contain system updates, and should be a exportable file system, so that NIM can build NIM lpp_source resource and perform a mount from the remote LPARs.
+   <i>Note : jfs jfs2 and others considerations to be added</i>
+ - <b>type</b> : type of suma downloads.
+Three possible values : <b>SP</b> to suma-download a service
+   pack, i.e. what allows you to update from a XXXX-YY technical level to any service packs of this technical level. <b>TL</b> to suma-download a technical level, so that you system gets updated to a new technical level. <b>Latest</b> to suma-download the last service pack of a given technical
+    level.
+A last value is possible : <b>Meta</b> but is reserved for internal use.
+ - <b>from</b> : parameter used to launch suma-download command, indicating the starting level of desired updates.
+For example by indicating <b>7100-01</b>, it means download contains everything to update from this <b>7100-01</b> technical level, or by indicating <b>100-01-02-1150</b>, it means download contains everything to update from this <b>7100-01-02-1150</b> service pack.
+ - <b>to</b> : parameter used to launch suma-download command, indicating the level of updates desired.
+For example by indicating <b>7100-03</b>, it means download contains everything to update up to this <b>7100-03</b> technical level, or  by indicating <b>7100-01-08-1642</b>, it means download contains everything to update up to this <b>7100-01-08-1642</b> service pack.
+ - <b>lpp_source</b> : name of the NIM lpp_source resource built containing results of suma downloads.
+If ever this lpp_source name is not provided, a naming convention is used to build this name, by using a prefix ('PAA'), and by concatenating 'type', 'from', and 'to' parameters.
+   The name of this lpp_source is reused when performing updates of system (using 'nimpush' clause).
+ - <b>to_step</b> : to control flow of execution up to a given step.
+Two possible steps :
+   <b>preview</b> and <b>download</b>.
+By default, <b>download</b> is assumed.
+You can perform
+   only <b>preview</b> suma download, by setting this parameter to <b>preview</b>, in that case download is not done.
+ - <b>force</b> : to force suma download again.
+Two possible values for this parameter :
+   <b>yes</b> and <b>no</b>.
+By default, <b>no</b> is assumed, meaning that suma download won't be
+   done again if expected results of suma download can be found under <b>root</b> directory.
+   If set to <b>yes</b>, this parameter can force a new suma download (even if this suma download was already done, and if it can be found under <b>root</b> directory) and can force the building of a new NIM lpp_source resource (even if this NIM lpp_source resource already exists).

  #### Custom type : patchmngt (provider : nimpush)
+ ##### Explanations
+ The aim of this provider is to provide software maintenance operations on a list of LPARs using NIM push mode.
+Everything is performed from the NIM server on which this aixautomation Puppet module runs.<br>
+ This NIM push mode can use suma downloads performed by suma provider, as preliminary step, by using into 'lpp_source' parameter the lpp_source which was created by 'suma' provider.<br>
+ Software maintenance operations include : install and updates.<br>
+ You'll find samples of install and update into ./examples/init.pp.<br>
  ##### Parameters
    - <b>provider</b> : this parameter is not mandatory, if mentioned it needs to contain name of the provider implementing the 'patchmngt' custom type, therefore the value needs to be :